cfdemons/cs-luma-archer/tutorial.md

 ### Open the ParaView state file

-We have provided ParaView state files for ParaView 5.9.1 and 5.10.1 in the case directory.
+We have provided ParaView state files for ParaView 5.10.1 in the case directory.

-- Open ParaView, and go to `File -> Load State...`, navigate to `ldc_left_right/visualise_X.Y.Z.pvsm` where X.Y.Z corresponds to the version of ParaView and open it.
+- Open ParaView, and go to `File -> Load State...`, navigate to `ldc_left_right/visualise.pvsm` and open it.

 - In the Load State Options window, select Choose File Names